 The Safer, Faster and Cheaper Way to Inspect Critical Assets

-Traditional methods of conducting infrastructure inspections in remote and difficult locations typically involve helicopters, cranes, ziplines and other expensive equipment, or sending your staff into dangerous areas.
+Traditional methods of conducting infrastructure inspections in difficult and challenging locations typically involve helicopters, cranes, scissor lifts and other expensive equipment, or sending your staff into dangerous areas where the risk of accidents is high.
 These inspections represent a significant proportion of annual operating costs which can be streamlined using aerial asset management inspections.
 They are also arguably the most risk-prone activities your business undertakes.
 But it doesn’t need to be that way.

 Drone inspections remove most of the complexity and safety risks from critical asset inspections.
 Aerial inspection using drones is faster, much safer and more economical, without compromising the outcomes.
 Queensland Drones provides aerial drone infrastructure inspection services for energy companies, telecommunications companies, water supply companies, forestry companies, local governments and anyone who needs safe, fast inspection of critical infrastructure and assets in difficult locations.